alcalyn/elc/README.md

 ### Session
 - Guest session
-- Transform your guest account and keep your best scores statistics
+- Transform your guest account and keep your best scores and statistics

 ### Game workflow
 - Create a game and wait for players join